 So now I have to rebuild this manifold.
 First I have to take it apart and determine which components are salvageable and which must be replaced.

-I no longer need the valve that previously served the PHII toilet (the one on the "T" next to the strainer bowl in the picture on the left), but I will keep that valve as I'm considering the installation of a water-maker and that valve (or its replacement) can be used for that purpose.
+I no longer need the valve that previously served the PHII toilet (the one on the "T" next to the strainer bowl in the picture on the left), but I will keep that port on the manifold as I'm considering the installation of a water-maker and that valve (or its replacement) can be used for that purpose.

 New Manifold